A Fresh 48 is the new black in newborn photography. So what exactly is it?

-I also like to mix some posed photos in between, and this is the only time I will direct.
+I also like to mix some posed pictures of baby and family in between, and this is the only time I will direct.

-I don’t go in to a Fresh 48 with a strict long list of shots to get from these sessions.
-However, there are a few shots I consider “must haves”, which I always aim to capture:
+I don’t go into a Fresh 48 with a strict long list of shots to get from these photo sessions.
+However, there are a few pics I consider “must haves”, which I always aim to capture:

 Related: Macro Newborn Photos